|About The Southern California Committee for the Olympic Games|

 On a similar basis, SCCOG also submitted Los Angeles’ bid to the USOC for the 2016 Games, ultimately coming in second to Chicago as the USOC’s chosen candidate city.
 In October 2009 the IOC selected Rio de Janeiro as the 2016 host city.
 The USOC then elected not to submit a United States bid for the 2020 Games, which were awarded to Tokyo.
 The USOC began the domestic bid process for the 2024 Games in February 2013 by sending letters of inquiry to the mayors of the country’s largest cities.
 As authorized by the Mayor and City Council, SCCOG developed a bid for 2024 with a new approach to the athletes’ village and other updates and enhancements, while preserving the use of existing facilities and fiscal benefits.
 It worked with the USOC to refine this approach.
 In Spring 2014 Los Angeles was selected by the USOC to be among the four finalist cities, along with Boston, San Francisco, and Washington, DC; and SCCOG passed to the Mayor’s office the finalist phase of the campaign.

-Under current SCCOG Chairman Barry A. Sanders, the leadership of SCCOG has reorganized, bringing in a new and diverse group of Southern California civic and sports leaders to supplement those who have been involved for many years.
-SCCOG has renewed its efforts to bring sports championships of all kinds to Southern California, to support the Olympic Movement in all ways, and to stand ready for Los Angeles to host the Olympic Games at the earliest opportunity
+Under current SCCOG Chairman Gene Salomon, the leadership of SCCOG has reorganized, bringing in a new and diverse group of Southern California civic and sports leaders to supplement those who have been involved for many years.
+SSCCOG has renewed its efforts to bring sports championships of all kinds to Southern California and to support the Olympic Movement in all ways.